SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  Metadata
 net.sourceforge.seqware.pipeline.plugins.Metadata
 This plugin lets you list, read, and write to a collection of tables in the underlying MetaDB.
-This makes it easier to automate the creation of entities in the database which can be used as parents for file uploads and triggered workflows.
+This makes it easier to automate the creation of entities in the database which can be used as parents for file uploads and launched workflows.

 | Command-line option | Description |
 |--------------------|--------------|